Lepthy/sturdy-octo-invention/README.md

 ## Disclaimer

 This project was rushed in order to reach the release state as fast as possible, tests on critical paths were added in order to assure the minimum level of reliability.

+The only part of the code that was given special attention is the src/http_utils.py file as it is most likeley the one that will see the most reusability.

 ## TODO